RosemaryOjwang/Cyclistic-Bike-Share-Data-Analysis/README.md

                    member 6096428
 - Min ride_length: casual 2
                    member 1
-We observed that casual tend to take longer rides on average, while members have shorter, more sporadic trips.
+We observed that casual tend to take longer rides, while members have shorter rides.
 However, the dataset contains a few outliers with extreme ride lengths.
 These outliers suggest that some rides may not be representative of typical user behavior and should likely be filtered out for analysis.

 3. Time-Based Analysis
-Next, we explored how ride patterns varied by time, focusing on ride lengths and frequency by day of the week.
+Next, we explored how ride patterns varied, focusing on ride lengths and frequency by day of the week.
 We aggregated the data by day of the week and visualized the results to see if certain days were more popular or if ride durations differed by day.

 This grouping showed trends such as higher ridership across all the days of the week for casual riders and relatively lower rideship for members across all days of the week.

-4. Visualizations
+4. Supporting Visualizations
 We created 2 key visualizations:

 Number of Rides by Day of Week: A bar plot that displayed the number of rides taken by both members and casual users on each day of the week.